Orville Jenkins Articles Menu

 This was by design, because a major focus was to avoid the domination of the state apparatus by any particular organized religious organization.
 Early settlers wanted to get out from under the domination of the state-church apparatus in England, but then succeeded in establishing their own similarly repressive theocratic dictatorships on their subjects.

-Baptistic free-thinkers (the extreme liberal-radicals of their day) like Roger Smith, Thomas Jefferson and Benjamin Franklin resisted this and proposed alternatives based on a new political-metaphysical way of thinking.
-They worked hard to avoid the re-incumberment of the church with the state and vice versa.
-It was Thomas Jefferson who, reportedly in correspondence with a Baptist congregation, coined the term "wall of separation between church and state."
+Baptistic free-thinkers (the extreme liberal-radicals of their day) like Roger Smith, together with rationalists Thomas Jefferson and Benjamin Franklin, resisted this and proposed alternatives based on a new political-metaphysical way of thinking.
+They worked hard to avoid the weight of the state being imposed on churches again, and vice versa.

 Some of the debaters in the early state congresses and the continental congress were indeed men of faith and devout, including church leaders.
 In general the church leaders argued why their denomination ought to be acknowledged as the official state church (while many would still allow for the free exercise of alternative churches), receiving the special privileges and financial benefits from this.
 More suspicious and radical thinkers, like the Baptist and Deists fought together to keep that from happening.